 At Carnegie Prep, we are committed to recognizing the potential of each student.
 We get to know students as individuals, building confidence and setting the stage for academic, standardized testing, and personal success.
 Teachers and tutors provide a skillful presentation of content, concepts, strategies, and timing.
 Using a team approach, we offer students the flexibility of one-to-one assistance and full courses, knowing that for many students a blended approach may work best.
 Read more about our approach.

-Private tutoring is available at your home, the local library, or online.
+Private tutoring is available online.